dfalster/Falster_2008_AmNat_offspring_model/README.md

 ## Citation

-For archival purposes, the code used to produce figures for publication has been lodged with figshare [here]().
-This is the same as code included in [this github release]().
+For archival purposes, the code used to produce figures for publication has been lodged with figshare [here](http://dx.doi.org/10.6084/m9.figshare.1094315).
+This is the same as code included in [this github release](https://github.com/dfalster/Falster_2008_AmNat_offspring_model/releases/tag/1.0).

 To cite this code:

 ```
+Falster, Daniel (2014): Code from: A general model for the scaling of offspring size and adult size. figshare. http://dx.doi.org/10.6084/m9.figshare.1094315
 ```

 ## Further details